gejingquan/RCA-Instruction/README.md

 Compile mruby twice, for RCA fuzz and RCA analysis respectively.
 The first one is compiled with afl-gcc and adds the sanitizer compilation flag, which is used for RCA fuzz.
-The second one is compiled with gcc and removes the sanitizer compilation flag, which is used for RCA analysis
+The second one is compiled with gcc and removes the sanitizer compilation flag, which is used for RCA analysis.
 ```
 CC=$AFL_DIR/afl-gcc CFLAGS="-fsanitize=address -fsanitize-recover=address -ggdb -O0" LDFLAGS="-fsanitize=address"  make -e -j
 mv ./bin/mruby ../mruby_fuzz